NEZ64/dark-souls-online-toggle/README.md

 toggles online mode in release, steamworks, and debug versions

-to build: \n
+to build:
 # gcc -Wl,-subsystem,windows online.c resource.res -o DarkSoulsOnlineToggle.exe

-make sure to do \n
+make sure to do
-# windres -O coff -i resource.rc -o resource.res \n
+# windres -O coff -i resource.rc -o resource.res
 if changing the .rc file
 whatever, nobody will see this